kids encyclopedia robot

 Essays

-Fatima Shaik’s personal essays reflect feminine, African-American New Orleans.
+Fatima Shaik's personal essays reflect feminine, African-American culture in New Orleans.
 Her essays written for In These Times cover the aftermath of Hurricane Katrina from 2005 to 2015.

 Narrative histories of Creole New Orleans

-Among her essays and journal articles on New Orleans Creole culture are:
+Among her essays and journal articles on Creole culture in New Orleans are:

 • PEN American Center website “Translation, Semantics, and Race” which discussed the subversive political metaphors used by the French-language writing of the black community in the 19th century; The Jazz Archivist “The Economy Society and Community Support for Jazz”